switchgear, lights, alternators, accessories

 Ideally, you do all the prep yourself.
 But if you like, I can do it for you, making anything from a simple indicator mount to a custom battery box.
 You can see examples of this work in some of the bikes under ‘Recent jobs’

 I don’t offer menu pricing because every job is different, and the final cost reflects the time it takes.
-A straightforward loom replacement on a small, simple bike such as an old British bike might be £720 labour and £80 for cable, connectors and consumables.
+A straightforward loom replacement on a small, simple bike such as an old BSA Bantam might be £720 labour and £80 for cable, connectors and consumables.
 Designing a loom from scratch on a really complicated one-off bike such as the CRC CBX1000 could be £1400 for loom design and labour and £200 for cables etc. If a bike is in really bad condition, it can cost this much too.
-In between a loom on something like an old Z1000 in good condition might be £1100 labour and £150 parts.
+In between those extremes, a loom on something like an old Z1000 in good condition might be £1100 labour and £150 parts.
 Within these rough bands there’s still a fair amount of room for spending more or less money.
 You might want high-spec connectors, trick clocks or an uprated ignition system.

 Basically, complexity costs more; simplicity (think racers, or no indicators or warning lights) costs less.
 Likewise, lots of prep time costs more; a perfectly presented bike keeps the cost to a minimum.
 Whatever you decide we need to talk the job through and agree a spec, so ring or email me.
 I’ll give you an outline idea, and if you want a pretty accurate quote and completion date once I have the bike.